iExecBlockchainComputing/iexec-doc/doracle.rst

 iExec dOracle: a flexible and secure Oracle solution
 ====================================================

 ***********************
 Why do we need Oracles?
 ***********************

 The Ethereum blockchain provides a global trustless computer: given some input and the smart contract code, the blockchain guarantees execution according the Ethereum specification, by replicating the execution across thousands of nodes and implementing a consensus mechanism across all these nodes.
 Hence the execution of the contract is decentralized, and will happen without needing to trust any single actor.

 Unfortunately decentralizing the execution is not sufficient.
 To be of any real world use, a smart contract most often require access to external, real-world information.
 For example an insurance smart contract could require data about the weather to trigger payment, or a hedging contract could requires pricing data.
-This information is already available in the digital world: the web 2.0 is full of nice API that give you data about everything.
-It is however not straightforward to put this information on the blockchain: if the update message comes from a single wallet, then this wallet controls the whole execution outcome - which contradicts the very purpose of a smart contract.
-This poses a problem because it means the smart contract has to trust an off-chain actor (an Ethereum wallet) to provide such information, which defeats the purpose of decentralization: now the information provider becomes the trusted third party that decentralization was supposed to replace in the first place!
+This information is already available in the digital world: the web 2.0 is full of nice APIs that provide all kind of data.
+It is however not straightforward to put this information on the blockchain: if the update message comes from a single wallet, then this wallet controls the whole execution outcome.
+It means the smart contract has to trust an off-chain actor (the owner of an Ethereum wallet) to provide such information, which defeats the purpose of decentralization: now the information provider becomes the trusted third party that decentralization was supposed to do away with in the first place!

 Oracle are systems designed to solve this problem: providing the blockchain with data from the real world in the most secure and robust way possible.
 It turns out we at iExec have been working on this problem for a long time.
 Indeed an update to an Oracle (for example the price of a stock or the average temperature for a day) can be seen as the result of a specific type of off-chain computation, one that would involve calling an API and processing the response to return the final result.
 As a result the iExec infrastructure is perfectly suited to build an efficient and secure Oracle system: the iExec dOracle.